roadsidemultimedia/Docs/configure/global-options.md

 #### Content Base & Site Text Colors ####

-The **Content base** color is used as your background and as a basis for calculating contrast values in elements such as hover effects, etc. Use it as your default background color and refine using custom CSS/LESS or a theme.
+The **Content base** color is used as your background and as a basis for calculating contrast values in elements such as hover effects, etc. Use it as your default background color and refine using custom CSS/LESS or a child theme.

 The Site text colors setting allows you to configure the basic text colors for your site.